MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ### How can I reduce consumed storage space?
 See the following: [Free storage space](free-storage-space.md).

 ### I'm an existing customer.
-Should I expect my File and Log usage to change?
+Should I expect my file and log usage to change?
-Log and Files data usage is not expected to be exactly the same size as when the same data is stored using Database due to different storage and indexing technologies.
-The current set of out-of-box (OOB) entities stored in File and Log might change in the future.
+Log and files data usage is not expected to be exactly the same size as when the same data is stored using database due to different storage and indexing technologies.
+The current set of out-of-box (OOB) entities stored in file and log might change in the future.

 ### Capacity report shows the entitlement breakdown by per license, but I have more licenses in my tenant and not all of them are listed in the breakdown, why?
 Not all licenses give per user entitlement.
-For example, the team member license does not give any per user Database/File/Log entitlement.
+For example, the team member license does not give any per user database/file/log entitlement.
 So in this case, the licenses that do not give any per user entitlement will not be listed in the breakdown.

 ### When is table data expected to show in the report?
 Check back for availability.
 In addition to top tables, we will also show the table trend.